 Question: What do students mostly do for jobs while in school?
 I need to have some living expenses.

 Answer: People do a variety of things.
 Many students end up working in gyms or local stores.
-We have assistantships where students can teach semester long exercise classes provided they have the appropriate certifications-this is a popular option whether it is at UCCS or outside of it.
+We occasionally have assistantships where students can teach semester long exercise classes provided they have the appropriate certifications-this is a popular option whether it is at UCCS or outside of it.
 We also have a few assistantships each year.
-Some more entrepreneurial students who have their RDs have been able to secure work as dietitians with athletic teams around town.
+Some more entrepreneurial students who have their RDs have been able to secure work as dietitians with athletic teams around town or in hospitals/clinics.
 We encourage students to consider applying for our food service positions.
-This falls within the scope of nutrition experience, plus the pay is competitive ranging from $8.23 an hour at entry level positions up to $18 an hour.
+This falls within the scope of nutrition experience, plus the pay is competitive around $10-12 an hour at entry level positions up to $17 an hour.
 If you work for the university, you are not allowed to work for more than 20 hours a week while being a full time student.

 Question: What capstone experience do most student choose?
 The Thesis, Project or Comp exam?

 Answer: The most popular capstone experience is the Project.
-The thesis has also been utilized though you need to be independent and resourceful, have performed at an excellent level in your statistics course and be recommended by the instructor, and be a competent writer to attempt the thesis track.
-The least popular option is the Comp Exam.
+The thesis has also been utilized though you need to be independent and resourceful, have performed at an excellent level in your statistics course, be recommended by the instructor, and be a competent writer to attempt the thesis track.
+The least popular option is the Comp Exam but it is not discouraged.
+If you are ready to take your CSSD exam, you should be able to pass the comp exam without issues.
+The purpose of the program is to get your ready to be successful to pass the questions on a comp exam, especially if you are ready to take on the world as a sport dietitian.

 Question: I'm overwhelmed thinking of a research project question.
 How do students do this?

 Answer: There are many paths a student takes with their capstone experience.
 Through coursework and personal interest, a research question is born.
-Sometimes a faculty has available research that the student is welcome to become involved with.
-Other times the student may develop his/her own research question.
+Most of the time, a faculty has available research that the student is welcome to become involved with—this is highly recommended.
+Other times the student may develop his/her own research question though this is not recommended due to excessive time, resources we may not have and low investment on return.
+Each student is different, and new topics may be entertained based on the scope and if there is reason to believe that it can be publishable in a peer reviewed journal.
 Your advisor will be there to help guide you to an appropriate project that is feasible and capable to be completed in a timely manner.

 PERTAINING TO POST GRADUATION